-The forest industry supplied by Algonquin Park timber is comprised of sawmills, hardwood veneer mills, a pole plant and pulp mills which are wholly or partly dependent on this vital source of raw material.
-The Algonquin Park forest provides approximately 44% of the volume harvested annually from Crown forests in Central and Eastern Ontario.
+The forest industry supplied by the Algonquin Park Forest is comprised of sawmills, hardwood veneer mills, a pole plant and pulp mills which are wholly or partly dependent on this vital source of raw material.
+The Algonquin Park Forest provides approximately 44% of the volume harvested annually from Crown forests in Central and Eastern Ontario.

 This wood supply supports mills in communities such as Huntsville, Whitney, Madawaska, Killaloe, Pembroke, Eganville and Palmer Rapids.
-There are 12 mills receiving part or most of their supply from the Park on a regular basis while another 10 – 15 mills receive periodic supplies.
+There are 10 mills receiving part or most of their supply from the Park on a regular basis while another 15 – 20 mills receive periodic supplies.
+View Mill Locationsl

-There are over 300 people employed in Algonquin woods activities and over 3,000 people employed in the mills.
-With approximately 3 indirect jobs created for every direct job in the forest industry, over 8,000 additional jobs are created from sustainable forest management in Algonquin Park.
+There are over 285 people employed in Algonquin woods activities and over 4,000 people employed in the mills.
+With approximately 3 indirect jobs created for every direct job in the forest industry, over 13,000 additional jobs are created from sustainable forest management in Algonquin Provincial Park.

-In 2018/2019, sales values of forest products by the Algonquin Forestry Authority were $20.9 million.
+In 2021/2022, sales values of forest products by the Algonquin Forestry Authority were $23.3 million.
 Contractors engaged from communities in the region were paid $18.7 million, and AFA spent $1.7 million on forest renewal operations.
-The AFA had a net loss of $1.1 million.
+The AFA had a net loss of $93,448 in 2021/2022.
 The AFA is financially self-sufficient with no cost to the taxpayers and works on a not-for-profit cost-recovery basis.

 Based on the 2021/2022 harvest level of 364,852 m3, the Algonquin Park Forest contributed $306 million to the Ontario economy in terms of value added.